High Mileage Car Tips for Extending Vehicle Life

 When should you get rid of an aged car?
 Whenever the cost of repairs and time lost because of downtime exceeds your budget and patience.
 On the other hand, if your repairs are manageable and you’re timely with upkeep, you may find that a year from now you’ll be thinking of new ways to keep your car for just one more year.

+Check out all the chemical & lubricant products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on high mileage car tips, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons